How explainable are adversarially-robust CNNs?: Experimental results

-Insertion and Deletion are among the most common AM evaluation metrics in both computer vision \cite{petsiuk2018rise,agarwal2020explaining,erion2021improving,hooker2019benchmark,samek2016evaluating,tomsett2020sanity} and natural language processing \cite{pham2021double,kim-etal-2020-interpretation,arras2017explaining,deyoung-etal-2020-eraser}.
-Yet, our results of comparing vanilla and robust models show some surprising phenomenon that all robust CNNs consistently outperform vanilla CNNs on Deletion and the reverse is true under Insertion (Figs.~\ref{fig:categoryRank} and~\ref{fig:modrank}).
-Therefore, we investigate whether this is because robust models tend to have much lower confidence than vanilla models (Table~\ref{tab:confacc}).
+Insertion and Deletion are among the most common AM evaluation metrics in both computer vision \citep{petsiuk2018rise,agarwal2020explaining,erion2021improving,hooker2019benchmark,samek2016evaluating,tomsett2020sanity} and natural language processing \citep{pham2021double,kim-etal-2020-interpretation,arras2017explaining,deyoung-etal-2020-eraser}.
+Yet, our results comparing vanilla and robust models show the surprising phenomenon that all robust CNNs consistently outperform vanilla CNNs under Deletion, but the reverse is true under Insertion (Figs.~\ref{fig:categoryRank} and~\ref{fig:modrankins-rand}).
+We investigate whether this is because robust models tend to have much lower confidence than vanilla models (Table~\ref{tab:confacc}).
 That is, Insertion and Deletion scores might be simply reflecting the confidence score distribution of a CNN rather than the true explainability of the AMs.

-\subsec{Experiments} We calculate the Spearman-rank correlation between confidence score and Deletion and Insertion score at both the network and image level.
-At the network level, we compute the Spearman-rank correlation coefficient between each CNN's average confidence (over 2,000 ImageNet images) and their average Deletion (or Insertion) scores.

-At the image level, we compute the Spearman-rank correlation between a single confidence score (given a CNN) and a Deletion score for each image.
-We repeat for all 10 CNNs and 9 AM methods.
+\subsec{Experiments} We calculate the Spearman-rank correlation between the confidence score and Deletion and Insertion score at both the architecture and image levels.
+At the architecture level, we compute the Spearman-rank correlation coefficient between each CNN's average confidence (over 2,000 ImageNet images) and their average Deletion (or Insertion) scores.
+At the image level, we compute the same correlation between a single confidence score (given a CNN) and a Deletion score for each image for all 10 CNNs and 9 AM methods.

-\subsec{Results} We find a strong Spearman-rank correlation of 0.88 between CNN mean confidence score and mean Deletion score (Fig.~\ref{fig:delinsbiased}; VI table), and also a strong Spearman-rank correlation of 0.78 between an image's confidence score and Deletion score (for all 10 CNNs, all 2,000 images and all AMs).
-The same conclusions are found at the image level (Fig.~\ref{fig:delinsbiased}; VI table).
-See Fig.~\ref{fig:delinsbiased} for qualitative results illustrating that the Deletion scores are mostly predictable from the confidence scores alone regardless of the actual heatmap quality.
+\subsec{Results} We find a strong correlation of 0.88 between CNN mean confidence score and mean Deletion score (Fig.~\ref{fig:delinsbiased} VI), and also a strong Spearman-rank correlation of 0.78 between an image's confidence score and Deletion score (for all 10 CNNs, all 2,000 images and all AMs).
+The same is true at the image level (Fig.~\ref{fig:delinsbiased} VI).
+See Fig.~\ref{fig:delinsbiased} for qualitative results illustrating that the Deletion scores are mostly predictable from the confidence scores alone, regardless of the actual heatmap quality.

-\subsec{Recommendation} We do not recommend Insertion and Deletion for comparing the explainability of models that have dissimilar confidence-score distributions.
+\subsec{Recommendation} We do not recommend Insertion and Deletion for assessing the explainability of models that have dissimilar confidence-score distributions.